This is a rewrite and replacement of the present story. Jamie has problems with bullies.

 Jamie’s tardy homecoming from Sparks Park, had earned him a temporary loss of Wi-Fi privileges.
 Tavis and he had decided it best not to mention his run-in with Sebastian to his stepparents whom were presently out at the movies .

-“Spyro’s a spastic game for little kids,” alleged Jamie.
+“Spyro’s a spastic game for little kids,” said Jamie.

 “No let go!”